0x5chn0uf/SmartWalletFX/docs/rbac_abac.md

 # RBAC & ABAC Authorization Guide

-This guide explains how the Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) system works in the Trading Bot SMC backend, how to use it in new endpoints, and how clients interact with the resulting authorisation model.
+This guide explains how the Role-Based Access Control (RBAC) and Attribute-Based Access Control (ABAC) system works in the SmartWalletFX backend, how to use it in new endpoints, and how clients interact with the resulting authorisation model.

 ---